frosso/pi-garage/README.md

 ## Installation

 * Install `node` and `npm` in your Raspberry PI
-* Copy the project in your PI user's home directory
+* Copy the project on your Raspberry PI
 * Run `npm start`
+* You will be able to access the service on port `3000` by default (look at `config/default.js` for more options)

 ## API Endpoints